The City of Helsinki found ways to mitigate climate change through procurement

 “Having seen all kinds of projects over my long career, I can say that Canemure has definitely been one of the most successful, both in terms of results and management.
 The money invested in the project has truly delivered tangible results,” says Lamminmäki.

 So, what kind of results did Canemure deliver?
-For example, in Palvelukeskus Helsinki’s workwear procurement, the project enhanced understanding of resource-efficient, life cycle-aware procurement methods, and led to the development of a tool to calculate the life cycle impacts of workwear procurement.
+For example, in Palvelukeskus Helsinki’s workwear (pdf) procurement, the project enhanced understanding of resource-efficient, life cycle-aware procurement methods, and led to the development of a tool to calculate the life cycle impacts of workwear procurement.

-In the planning of Hämeentie street renovation located in Arabia district, resource-efficient design was found to bring significant savings both financially and in terms of emissions.
+In the planning of Hämeentie street renovation located in Arabia district (pdf), resource-efficient design was found to bring significant savings both financially and in terms of emissions.
 The savings were achieved through material recycling, reuse, and running a low-emission construction site, where site operations, machinery and heavy hauling equipment are powered by renewable diesel and green electricity.

 The insights from the project’s nine pilot procurements have been summarised in case studies, which are freely accessible on the City of Helsinki’s website.
 These case studies describe the procurement processes, criteria used, and challenges encountered in the pilot projects.